 Scarcity, Choice and the Concept of Opportunity Cost

 Scarcity occurs since resources are limited but wants are unlimited.
 Economic wants are defined as desires that can be satisfied by consuming or utilizing a good or service.
 Due to the fact that resources are limited, consumers cannot have all the goods and services they want.
 Consequently, these consumers must choose some goods and services and give up others.
 There is a difference though between wants and needs.
 Wants are goods or services that are not necessary but are desired by consumers.
 Needs are defined as goods or services that are required and considered necessary.
 This would include the needs for food, clothing, shelter and health care.
-Choice must therefore be made between competing options.
-This is where the concept of choice and opportunity costs step in.
-Opportunity costs relates to scarcity and choice.
+Choice must therefore be made between competing options or a decision must be made.

 Central Economic Problem

 Human wants are unlimited but resources are limited.
 This is where concept of scarcity arises.
 The law of scarcity states that wants always exceed society’s ability to meet them.
 This will mean that every society faces the economic problem of choosing what to produce, how to produce society’s desired goods and for whom to produce.
 Therefore, in order to get more of a good, more of another has to be given up which leads to the concept of opportunity cost.
-Opportunity cost comes into play in any decision that involves a tradeoff between two or more options.
-It is expressed as the relative cost of one alternative in terms of the next best alternative.
+Opportunity cost is expressed as the relative cost of one alternative in terms of the next best alternative.
 Therefore, the central economic problem is how society makes the best use of its limited or scarce resources to satisfy its unlimited wants.
-The economic problem exists because, although the needs and wants of people are infinite, the resources available to satisfy needs and wants are limited.

 Production-Possibilities and Opportunity Cost